Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 What about the mobile library?

-This is a longstanding and successful initiative which we plan to continue, subject to Covid-19 risk assessments.
+This is a longstanding and successful initiative which we will soon be relaunching as Turn a Corner.

 What about Quaker Open Christmas?